Nevada Counseling License Requirements

 Nevada Counseling Career and Salary Information

-Projections through 2026 for the counseling job market in Nevada are optimistic with all reported areas expected to grow faster than national averages.6 The fastest growth is projected for marriage and family therapists (30.8%), followed by substance abuse and behavioral disorder counselors (26.5%), educational, guidance, school, and vocational counselors (24.5%), and mental health counselors (24.3%).6 The greatest number of new jobs during this period is projected for educational, guidance, school, and vocational counselors (500).6
+Projections through 2030 for the counseling job market in Nevada are optimistic with all reported areas (with the exception of the category of “all other” counselors) expected to grow faster than national averages, ”6 The fastest growth is projected for rehabilitation counselors (30.6%), followed by substance abuse, behavioral disorder, and mental health counselors (26.3%); marriage and family therapists (20%); educational, guidance, school, and vocational counselors (17.9%); and all other counselors (7.4%).6 The greatest number of new jobs during this period is projected for educational, guidance, school, and vocational counselors (330).6

 Counseling Associations in Nevada

-- Nevada Counseling Association (NCA): A professional organization that provides continuing education, conferences, and networking opportunities to diverse counseling profession members.
+- American Counseling Association (ACA) Western Region: A professional organization that provides continuing education, conferences, and networking opportunities to diverse counseling profession members.

 - Nevada School Counselor Association (NvSCA): An organization that offers various ways to get involved in advocacy, research, and networking to promote the school counseling profession.